• Skip to primary navigation

 could measure up and dead became my pastime

-until at forty-seven stone alone I could not die anymore –
+alone as a stone, I could not die anymore –

 I just didn’t have the strength.

-I took hold of gossamer, for the flight of my life.
+grabbed hold for the flight of my life.

 Dave Read